jtmoka/jtmoka.github.io/projects/the-fall-of-time.md

   <img class="ui image" src="../images/The-fall-of-Time2-O copy.jpg">
 </div>

 I took a class on computer art my first semester.
 My second project was to make a poster, for a fake move.
 The process of this system is very similar to computer programming.
-I learned how to install and use software, in his class.
+I learned how to install and use software for this class.

 I wrote the the fake stories for each project.
 I then designed my art around the story I made.
 The second project, was meant to be a poster for a time travel, detective, mystery movie poster.